You now need to ask for a straw at Starbucks

-The new rule will be in place for both drive-thru and inside the stores.
+The new rule will be in place for both drive-thru and inside the stores, KTLA sister station KSEE/KGPE reports.
 It is part of state-wide efforts to reduce the amount of plastic thrown away.

 In an email to customers, Starbucks cites California law as the reason why baristas will only provide single-use serveware when requested.
 The new policy begins June 1.